-- There's no minimum amount that you have to spend.
+- There's no minimum amount that you have to spend (although your Ad Rank must be high enough for your ads to show).
 Instead, you set an average daily budget and choose how you'll spend your money.

 Choosing a bidding strategy based on your goals

-Every time that someone searches on Google, AdWords runs an auction to determine the ads that show on the search results page, and their rank on the page.
+Every time someone searches on Google, AdWords runs an auction to determine which ads will show on the search results page, their rank on the page, and whether any ads will show at all.
 To place your ads in this auction, you first have to choose how you'd like to bid.
-Try choosing a bidding strategy based on your goals, like whether you want to focus on getting clicks, impressions or conversions.
+Try choosing a bidding strategy based on your goals, such as whether you want to focus on getting clicks, impressions or conversions.

 |Focus on clicks on your ads.